DavidGitBiter/SudokuPygame/README.md

 Project Overview:
+This was my first ever programming hobby project.
 This Python code implements a Sudoku game with additional rules regarding odd and even numbers.
 Developed by David Ribeiro, this project aims to provide an interactive Sudoku experience with extended gameplay mechanics.

 Game Features: